AnOversizedMooseWithSocks/Cube-LIfe/README.md

 - **Velocity** sensors help creatures modulate effort based on their current speed
 - **Rhythm** sensors create coordinated, rhythmic gaits
 - **Tilt** sensors help creatures maintain balance
+- **Compass** sensors enable directional awareness and heading control
+- **Tracking** sensors allow creatures to develop homing or range-limiting behaviors

 Sensors are displayed in the creature info panels when present, showing which sensor types a creature has evolved.

+### Sensor Visual Feedback

+Active sensor blocks display a real-time glow effect that pulses based on their current output value.
+This "thinking" visualization lets you watch creatures respond to their environment.
+The glow color matches the sensor's type color and intensity reflects the strength of the signal being sent to connected joints.

+### Advanced Sensor Behavior

+Sensors can influence joint movement in multiple ways beyond simple speed modulation:

+- **Speed modulation** - Adjusts how fast a joint rotates
+- **Direction modulation** - Can reverse or modify rotation direction
+- **Action generation** - Influences overall movement pattern selection

+Additionally, sensors attached to odd-numbered block faces have their influence values negated compared to even faces, creating behavioral variety from the same sensor types.

 ---